-Dassault’s Rafale was not India’s only choice as various other global firms expressed interest in the MMRCA tender.
-Six renowned aircraft manufacturers competed to bag the contract of 126 jets, which was hailed to be the largest-ever defence acquisition deal of India.
+Dassault’s Rafale was not India’s only choice, as various other global firms expressed interest in the MMRCA tender.
+Six renowned aircraft manufacturers competed to bag the contract of 126 jets, which was hailed to be the largest-ever defense acquisition deal of India.

-All aircraft were tested by the IAF and after careful analysis on the bids, two of them — Eurofighter Typhoon and Dassault Rafale — were shortlisted.
+All aircraft were tested by the IAF, and after careful analysis of the bids, two of them — the Eurofighter Typhoon and Dassault Rafale — were shortlisted.

 No Buyers For Rafale Jets?

-Despite boasting of awe-inspiring capabilities and selected by India after a mammoth testing & bidding process, the French origin jets didn’t see many buyers.
-Other than France and India, only Qatar and Egypt are using Rafale jets and that too in very limited numbers.
+Despite boasting of awe-inspiring capabilities and being selected by India after a mammoth testing & bidding process, the French-origin jets didn’t see many buyers.
+Other than France and India, only Qatar and Egypt are using Rafale jets, and that too in very limited numbers.

 As reported earlier by EurAsian Times, Russian aviation experts had claimed that Rafale jets would have been useless against the Chinese Airforce (PLAAF).
 The maximum speed of the Rafale jet is about Mach 1.8 compared to Chinese J-16s at Mach 2.2.

-Analysts believe that a major hindrance to the Rafale’s success is that it combines a high cost with a very light and unspecialised airframe, meaning that for countries seeking out a high-end fighter, they will turn to look towards something heavier and with more capabilities like the F-15 or Su-35, while for those seeking a cheap medium or lightweight fighter the F-16V, F-18E or MiG-35 would be more cost-effective.
+Analysts believe that a major hindrance to the Rafale’s success is that it combines a high cost with a very light and unspecialized airframe, meaning that countries seeking out high-end fighters will turn to look towards something heavier and with more capabilities like the F-15 or Su-35, while for those seeking a cheap medium or lightweight fighter the F-16V, F-18E or MiG-35 would be more cost-effective.

-The following year, in 2016, the two sides entered into a dialogue with Egypt possibly exercising that option, or even expanding the order up to 24 jets.
-However, even with high-level dialogue between Egyptian President Abdel Fattah el-Sisi and French President Emmanuel Macron, Cairo and Paris didn’t finalise the deal.
+The following year, in 2016, the two sides entered into a dialogue with Egypt, possibly exercising that option or even expanding the order up to 24 jets.
+However, even with high-level dialogue between Egyptian President Abdel Fattah el-Sisi and French President Emmanuel Macron, Cairo and Paris didn’t finalize the deal.
 Instead, Egypt inked a deal with Russia to purchase “over two dozen” Su-35 fighter jets.

 Rafale’s third buyer, India, previously proposed to acquire 126 jets under Make in India and not 36.
 However, it took five years for even the first five jets to arrive in India after Prime Minister Narendra Modi announced it in April 2015 during his trip to France.

-According to analysts, despite heavy marketing by the makers of Rafale, France’s relatively small and inefficient defence sector seems to have met its limit with the fighter program.
-The small production lines are unable to produce the aircraft quickly or efficiently and the French budget for research and development is smaller in contrast to the US or Russia.
+According to analysts, despite heavy marketing by the makers of Rafale, France’s relatively small and inefficient defense sector seems to have met its limit with the fighter program.
+The small production lines are unable to produce the aircraft quickly or efficiently, and the French budget for research and development is smaller in contrast to the US or Russia.